mmmirrra/mmmirrra.github.io/_posts/2024-02-21-C-file-processing-function.markdown

 - Random File : A File of constant length of the record.
 A File that reads and records data at any location in the File.
 Usually opens files in binary mode when inputting and output

 <br />
-#### Output function & input function of Sequential File : A function that records data in a created File and a function that reads stored data
+#### Output function & Input function of Sequential File : A function that records data in a created File and a function that reads stored data
 - `putc()` & `getc()`
 - `fputc()` & `fgetc()`
 - `fputs()` & `fgets()`